 The Parallel Linear Algebra Software for Multi-core Architectures (PLASMA) implements a set of fundamental linear algebra routines using the latest updates to the OpenMP standard.
 PLASMA includes, among others, LAPACK-equivalent routines for solving linear systems of equations, linear least square problems, parallel BLAS, and parallel matrix norms.

-Over the last decade, PLASMA has been used on a variety of systems using Intel CPUs and coprocessors, IBM POWER processors, and ARM processors.
+Over the last decade, PLASMA has been used on a variety of systems using Intel CPUs and coprocessors as well as AMD, IBM POWER, and ARM processors.
 As a research vehicle, PLASMA continues as an example of modern design for new dense linear algebra algorithms.
-At the same time, PLASMA benefits from the continuous evolution of the OpenMP standard that now includes off-load functionality and enables porting to hardware accelerators.
+At the same time, PLASMA benefits from the continuous evolution of the OpenMP standard that now includes offload functionality and enables porting to hardware accelerators.
 The latest PLASMA release, version 21.8.29 from August 2021, added transpose option to xGETRS() and xGELS() functions, convenience scripts for C and Fortran examples, and a Python script for quickly launching tests in addition to fixing bugs for corner cases in LU and norm functions.

 Find out more at https://bitbucket.org/icl/plasma

 In Collaboration With